pohualin/EM_server/README.md

 * Spring - as the IOC container
 * Spring Data - for easy data repository persistence
 * JPA - for standard java object persistence
-* Jersey - for the REST server
+* Spring Web - for the REST server

 JavaVM
 =================================